jasper-zheng/nn_terrain/ReadMe.md

 # Latent Terrain Priors for Neural Audio Autoencoders

-*Latent Terrain* is an algorithmic approach to dissecting the latent space of a neural audio autoencoder into a lower-dimensional (e.g., 2D), mountainous, and steep space.
+*Latent Terrain* is an algorithmic approach to dissecting the latent space of a neural audio autoencoder (e.g., [RAVE](https://github.com/acids-ircam/RAVE)) into a lower-dimensional (e.g., 2D), mountainous, and steep space.
 The dissected structure is a streamable "terrain", which can be used to access latent vectors given coordinates in the lower-dimensional space.

 This is a (work-in-progress) Max external for sound synthesising with latent terrain, as well as creating letent terrains on-the-fly, using interactive machine learning.